StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

 ## Installation

-The following must be downloaded to the same folder (we recommend _/user/local/strongkey/_), installed, and configured to run StrongKey FIDO Server:
+The following must be downloaded to the same folder (we recommend _/user/local/strongkey/_, but if another path is used, substitute it where appropriate herein), installed, and configured to run StrongKey FIDO Server:

 1.  **Change directory** to the target download folder.
 2.  **Download** the binary distribution file [FIDOServer-v0.9.tgz](https://github.com/StrongKey/FIDO-Server).